gonerick2000-max/sql-data-warehouse-project/README.md

 We analyze:
 * Order volume evolution over time

-As a result of this analysis, we can observethat sales hystorycan be divided in two distinct periods where monthly order trends differ significantly.
+As a result of this analysis, we can observe that sales history can be divided in two distinct periods where monthly order trends differ significantly.

 ### 🛍️ Product Performance
 We analyze: